sanramu93/quizzter-app/README.md

 In the project directory, you can run:

--npm install: Install dependencies
+- npm install: Install dependencies
--npm start: Runs the app in the development mode.
+- npm start: Runs the app in the development mode.

 ## Links